Oluwatobby/Specializing-Large-Language-Models-for-Telecom-Networks-by-ITU-AI-ML-in-5G-Challenge/README.md

 ## Inference

 The answers from the 4 models were combined using a voting technique.
-The answer with the highest vote is chosen and if this is not available default to the answer from model 1.
+The answer with the highest vote is chosen and if this is not available, default to the answer from model 1.

 ## Performance and Metrics